 Common Deep Sea Fishing Questions

-What Can You Catch Deep Sea Fishing in Florida?
+What Can You Catch from a Boat in Florida?

 Only for the fish.
 Just kidding.
 Accidents can happen, as anywhere.
 Extremely rare, but a scary scenario is when you hook a swordfish or billfish and it launches itself out of the water straight toward you on the boat.
 Swordfish and sharks are especially dangerous, so extreme care when you know you have one of these fish on the line is called for.
 Other dangers are alcohol poisoning if you’re drinking too much, hooks embedded in skin, slipping, cuts with knives or gaff or other sharp instruments.
 Don’t forget, your boat could sink and that could be a real nightmare!

-Every year at least a few people die of heart attacks while deep sea fishing.
+Every year at least a few people die of heart attacks while fishing deep water on a boat.
 The hospitals are far away, so it’s dangerous in that sense.
-Deep sea fishing is highly exciting, so take it easy if you’re at risk!
+This style of fishing is highly exciting, so take it easy if you’re at risk!

 Many anglers think it is well worth the money and high-dollar investment.
 This depends on you.
 If you enjoy inshore fishing and have had a chance to go out on a boat for some deeper water fishing and you enjoyed targeting some of the other species that are found while deep sea fishing, it might be perfect for you.
 Good Penn reels and rods can cost over $1,000 USD.
 They’ll last forever, but still, you might see this as a major investment.
 There is a lot you’ll need to do deep sea fishing right.
 See our Fishing Gear page here for some suggestions for deep sea fishing gear.

-How Far Out (How Deep) Is Deep Sea Fishing?
+How Far Out (How Deep) Do You Need to Go?

 The NOAA (National Oceanic and Atmospheric Administration) define ‘Deep Sea Fishing’ as at least 20 miles away from shore.
-Some anglers say deep sea fishing is when the water is over 30 meters (33 yards) deep.
+Some anglers say it’s when the water is over 30 meters (33 yards) deep.
 That’s about right.